-Encore Louisville takes place over the course of 12 months, starting in December and graduating the following November.
-The program is comprised of approximately 35 leaders who will meet four times annually to begin and conclude projects for the nonprofit community, share progress, offer advice and present lessons learned.
-During the months between each of their scheduled program days (December, March, July and November), participants will form teams and assist area nonprofits with specific issues.
+Encore Louisville takes place over the course of 12 months, starting in January and graduating the following January.
+The program is comprised of approximately 40-50 leaders who will meet four times annually to begin and conclude projects for the nonprofit community, share progress, offer advice and present lessons learned.
+During the months between each of their scheduled program days (January, April, July, October, and the following January), participants will form teams and assist area nonprofits with specific issues.
 Nonprofit organizations will have the opportunity to request assistance from Encore Louisville by submitting a proposal describing their challenges.
 Encore Louisville participants may volunteer to serve as a team facilitator (i.e., project leader) and take responsibility for selecting a nonprofit project and recruiting a team of 3-4 Encore Louisville colleagues to assist.
-The Encore Louisville team will begin working immediately on their project with the goal of completing all necessary work before the next program day (12-14 weeks).
+The Encore Louisville team will begin working immediately on their project with the goal of completing all necessary work before the next program day (12ish weeks).

 Who should apply for Encore Louisville?

-- A graduate of a Leadership Louisville Center program
+Do I have to be a graduate of a Leadership Louisville Center program?

 What are the time commitments involved?

-The program will take place over 12 months, and involve 4 program days (one full and three half days).
-See program calendar.
-Participants self-select to take part in one to three projects over the course of the year.
-Each of these projects will involve approximately 15 – 20 hours each.
+The program will take place over 12 months, and involve program days in January, April, July, October, and January (typically 10:00 a.m. – 3:00 p.m.)
+Participants self-select to take part in two to four projects over the course of the year.
+Each of these projects will involve a maximum of 15-20 hours each.

 What is the cost?

 Tuition for the 2022 class is $295 (which includes the $175 Encore Louisville fee plus discounted annual membership dues of $120).

 How many people are invited to participate each year?

 Approximately 40-50 leaders will make up the class.